roguehistory/Hist_Digh3814/content/en/docs/4-assessment.md

 If I agree with your assessment, then that is the grade you will receive (thus, you have the opportunity to override the percentage breakdowns below).

 **When I have disagreed in previous courses** this has been, 9.5 times out of 10, to _raise_ the grade: y'all are too hard on yourselves.
 If I have disagreed and felt that you've overstated things - if you were the 0.5 out of 10 - we would talk and come to an agreement.

-The Exit Ticket should be submitted within one week of the last day of the fall term.

 ### Grading